Scalloped Corn Recipe

 • Budget-friendly – Corn is a relatively inexpensive ingredient.
 And you can use corn from your own garden to save even more.

-• Pantry-friendly – Making this requires just a few everyday pantry staples.
+• Pantry-friendly – Making this requires only a few everyday pantry staples.

 a serving of scalloped corn in a blue bowl with a gold spoon